 Steps include:

-- Reviewing the ship’s official dining pages and the “All Dining Options” or specialty-restaurant roster; examining any posted sample menus for Indian, vegetarian, Jain, or halal offerings.
+- Reviewing the ship's official dining pages and the "All Dining Options" or specialty-restaurant roster for your specific vessel; examining any posted sample menus for Indian, vegetarian, Jain, or halal items.

-- Obtaining written confirmation from reservations or the ship’s dining manager (by phone or email) that Indian cuisine and any required vegetarian, Jain, or halal accommodations will be provided on the sailing.
+- Obtaining written confirmation from reservations or the ship's dining manager (by phone or email) that Indian cuisine and any required vegetarian, Jain, or halal accommodations will be provided on the sailing you intend to book.

 What dining venues onboard provide Indian, vegetarian, and Jain meals?